jonathan-legrand/anonymisation/README.md

 Creates 20 analysis files from a fcs and its xml sidecar. `datapath` and xml/fcs file names must be set respectively in `config.yaml` and inside the script.

 # Create anonymous directory
-This command creates an `anonymous_fcs` directory from a directory containing .analysis files and an excel metadata file.
+This command creates an `anonymous_fcs` directory from a directory containing .analysis files and an excel metadata file :

 ```python export_fcs --input_dir SENSITIVE_FCS_DIR --metadata METADATA_FILE.xslx```